Richard98PL/SFMC-Profile-Subscription-Center/README.md

 How to build Custom SFMC Profile/Subscription Center?

-what do you need to know?
+What do you need to know?
 - AMP Script
 - SSJS
 - Cloud Pages